 Reads very quickly.
 And yet, it is one of the fundamentals of the French Revolution in the history of political ideas.
 It is a work that is appreciated at Sciences Po and that is studied there.

-This “little” book has also inspired a thousand and one revolutions, both failed and successful.
-It is a classic for those who want to understand the ideas from which the Marxist revolutions started.
-Because of its partisan color, it is of course a must in political thought.
+This “little” book has also inspired a thousand and one revolution, both failed and successful.
+It is a classic for those who want to understand the ideas from which the Karl Marxist revolutions started.
+Because of its partisan color, it is, of course, a must in political thought.

 Finally, we will update this article when the different publishing houses have published their revision sheets for the Sciences Po 2020 exam: Secret and Revolutions.

 But these three readings should allow you to dig deeper and see in depth what questions this theme of Revolutions can raise, and what would not be possible with a superficial reading of cards.
-So start this summer, that’s the best advice we can give you.
+So start this summer, that is the best advice we can give you.

 Update: See also these preparation books Secret and Revolutions:

-- Sciences Po – Concours commun des IEP – The Secret and Revolutions – Contemporary Issues – Everything to succeed – 2020
+- Sciences Po – Concours commun des Sciences Po —The Secret and Revolutions – Contemporary Issues – Everything to succeed – 2020

-- IEP 2020 Common Competition.
+- Sciences Po 2020 Common Competition.
 1st year.
 The secret / Revolutions – ellipses

-- IEP 2020 Common Entrance Examination.
-More than 100 cards to pass the contemporary questions test – 1st year entry – Revolutions / The Secret – ellipses
+- Sciences Po 2020 Common Entrance Examination.
+More than 100 cards to pass the contemporary questions test – 1st year entry – Revolutions / The Secret – ellipses.